 However, on paper at least Sandown is much better and so it should really win our award for the Isle of Wight's best beach for swimming.

 The water has won Blue Flags for cleanliness, so you will hopefully be the only floater in the sea.
 The seabed is sandy, which is nicer than stubbing your toe on a rock and the water goes out at a steady gradient.
+Sandown Bay also won an award from Countryfile Magazine as the UK's best beach in 2019.

 For more on the Isle of Wight's best beach for swimming, check out the blog.

-Before you swim, check the Safer Seas Service map which shows if anything unpleasant has been pumped into the water recently.
+Before you swim, check the Safer Seas Service map, which shows if anything unpleasant has been pumped into the water recently.

 However, on paper at least Sandown is much better and so it should really win our award for the Isle of Wight's best beach for swimming.

 The water has won Blue Flags for cleanliness, so you will hopefully be the only floater in the sea.
 The seabed is sandy, which is nicer than stubbing your toe on a rock and the water goes out at a steady gradient.
+Sandown Bay also won an award from Countryfile Magazine as the UK's best beach in 2019.

 For more on the Isle of Wight's best beach for swimming, check out the blog.

-Before you swim, check the Safer Seas Service map which shows if anything unpleasant has been pumped into the water recently.
+Before you swim, check the Safer Seas Service map, which shows if anything unpleasant has been pumped into the water recently.

 Best Isle of Wight beach for playing ball games and kiteflying